Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/npc/varram-rot.md

 "skillsaves":
   "Deception": !!int "6"
   "Stealth": !!int "7"
-"damage_resistances": "one of the following: acid, cold, fire, lightning, poison" "senses": "passive Perception 11"
+"damage_resistances": "one of the following: acid, cold, fire, lightning, poison;\
-"languages": "Common, Draconic, Infernal"
+  \ poison"
-"cr": "7"
+"senses": "darkvision 60 ft., passive Perception 11" "languages": "Common, Draconic, Infernal, Dwarvish" "cr": "7"
 "traits":
 - "desc": "Varram is presented in The Rise of Tiamat as a male dwarf.
 The [dragonsoul](/2-Mechanics/CLI/bestiary/humanoid/dragonsoul-rot.md)\